 - Seal Chip

-A tar-and-chip driveway is relatively basic in their construction.
+A tar-and-chip driveway is relatively basic in its construction.
 A base of gravel is laid into the roadbed, then a layer of hot liquid asphalt is poured over the gravel, and immediately following a layer of chosen stones is compressed into it to form a finished surface that can be driven on.

 How is a chip sealed driveway different than asphalt?